 What is an ART treatment like?

 Every ART session is actually a combination of examination and treatment.
 The ART provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

 These treatment protocols - over 500 specific moves - are unique to ART.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
 ART is not a cookie-cutter approach.

 Only health care providers with a license to treat soft-tissue injuries or conditions can become certified in ART® and treat patients using this technique, including chiropractors, physical therapists, massage therapists, certified athletic trainers, and medical doctors.
 However, you do not need a prescription in Active Release Therapy in order to be treated using the ART® technique.

 One of my long distance runners states that she suffered from chronic hamstring pulls on a regular basis and could not find out why it continued to happen.
 Changing her running biomechanics along with using ART in the lower extremity and gluteal muscles completely solved the problem.

 Well I explained, When you find the real cause of the problem and treat it properly the results are predictable.
-With Active release technique I have seen some amazing recoveries among football players, runners, track and field participants, soccer players, college volleyball players, lacrosse players and others.
-Furthermore the procedures work equally well for the average man and women of all ages.
+With Active Release technique I have seen some amazing recoveries among football players, runners, track and field participants, soccer players, college volleyball players, lacrosse players and others.
+Furthermore the procedures work equally well for average men and women of all ages.

 The treatment is hands on where we locate the taught and tender fibers of the muscle and then through a series of contract and release procedures the musculature is released and returned to normal.